jaredatron/s.js/README.markdown

     // can also be said like this:
     S('header,footer')('a')('&:active,&:hover');

-  Nesting selectors and declaring behaviors in JavaScript is now as easy as it is in SCSS
+  Nesting selectors and declaring behaviors in JavaScript is now as easy as Nesting selectors and declaring styles in SCSS

     // JavaScript
     S('header, footer')